top of page

 (Or knowing the FBI, it collapsed when a line of men's room urinals fell through the tunnel entrance that came up beneath them.
 LOL)

-While we couldn't go inside, Ahsley wanted photos of the house for her journal and to know the story behind the house.
+While we couldn't go inside, Ahsley wanted photos of the house for her travel journal and to know the story behind the house.

 DIA museum.jpg